When Should I Apply A Commercial Use? - Little Cathedral When Should I Apply A Commercial Use? - Little Cathedral

 In What Should It Be Applied?

 This shouldn’t be confused with “Work for Hire”, since the artist resigns any rights and transfers them to the client.
 Commission doesn’t equal Work for Hire, and such terms shouldn’t be interchangeable.
 Both concepts are entirely different and have their unique purposes and protocols.
-Mixing these terms altogether in a situation may have consequences since by default WFH possesses heavy risks.
+Mixing these terms altogether in a situation may have consequences since, by default, WFH possesses heavy risks.

 Scenarios Considered For Commercial Use